D3PSI/rickroll/README.md

     cd /dev && sudo mknod rickroll c <major> 0

-run `cat /dev/rickroll` and be amazed.
+run `cat /dev/rickroll` or open the device any way and be amazed.